DragzDA69/OSRS_AHK_Scripts/Drop Fish/DropFishREADME.md

 ![image](https://user-images.githubusercontent.com/92201744/136648311-a5af71c9-6fa7-42e0-9c77-011fbc90a692.png)

-When going to drop, click on the first fish in your inventory.
+When going to drop, hover over the first fish in your inventory.
 ![image](https://user-images.githubusercontent.com/92201744/136648644-cb1d1d40-6bcd-492d-b988-1fbb590a125b.png)

 Click F4 (or your desired hot key if modified), and watch those fish disapear!